keithvassallomt/maltese_spelling_dict/README.txt

 brew install hunspell
 sudo mkdir /Library/Spelling/

-3) Copy the files in the hunspell folder of this dictionary to the system library folder:
+3) Copy the files in the hunspell-mt folder of this dictionary to the system library folder:

-sudo cp /path/to/Maltese_Spellcheck/hunspell*/* /Library/Spelling/
+sudo cp /path/to/Maltese_Spellcheck/hunspell-mt/* /Library/Spelling/

 To use Maltese spell checking in an app, please consult that app's documentation.